 A little note…

 Even if/when we get grants to fund programs, Sick Stories is not a charity.
 For some disabled folks, money is too tight for a creative writing workshop.
 We believe that should never stop someone from accessing a writing community to develop, share, and get feedback on their stories.
 While we are a brand, we’re also individuals who mostly work cross-projects, disciplines, and within the limits of ourselves.
 Want to work with us and have an idea how that can financially happen?
 Get in touch!
 Want to just support us in general?
-Please consider gifting, paying-it-forward, donating - whatever you want to call it - a partial or full workshop spot to someone who doesn't have the financial means to sign up.
-You can be the unsung hero of a story.
+Purchase our publications, pledge a subscription for our newsletter, or book yourself or a friend into a workshop!

 Who Are We?